Warnings: mild gore/horror.

 “I’ll come with you.”

 “I’ll come with you,” she repeated.
-Her eyes were as steel.
+Her eyes were as impenetrable as steel.
 “He is my son.”

 The one and only thing Wei Wuxian had not stolen from her.

 He was anxious too.
-A knot of tension seemed to grip him by the throat at the proximity of her, at the knowledge that she had recognized him so easily, at everything left unsaid still that he knew she would not let slide away.
-That he owed it to her did nothing to alleviate this pain.
+A knot of apprehension seemed to grip him by the throat at the proximity of her, at the knowledge that she had recognized him so easily, and everything left unsaid still that he knew she would not let slide away.
+That he owed it to her did nothing to make the prospect easier to bear.

 They crossed through the darkened woods with only the glare of Yanli’s sword to guide their feet.
 Wei Wuxian saw the turtle-shaped root which he and Lan Wangji had run into during the day.
-With shadows shifting over the dome of its shell, it looked ready to spring alive any second and take the rest of its tree with it.
+With shadows shifting over the dome of its shell, it looked ready to spring alive any second and walk away slowly, the tree above it gliding along through the woods.

 I never thanked him, he thought.